 SIGNALS THROUGH THE NOISE: LATERAL MARKET REPORT

 2025 didn't follow that predictable pattern.
 The ground shifted repeatedly beneath the industry, creating uncertainty that made planning feel like guesswork.
-For lawyers trying to make sense of what's happening now, predicting what comes next feels particularly challenging.

-Despite uncertainties, the lateral market held steady, with only 2% fewer moves compared to 2024.
+Despite uncertainties, the lateral market held steady, with only 1% fewer moves compared to 2024.
 Trendlines related to elevated partner and group moves, title changes with lateral movement and mid-levels accounting for ~30% of associate moves continued.

 Top Stories: Political Pressure and Structural Shifts